polyseam/cndi/demo.md

 # a demo that is very cool

 This doc is going to walk through the "golden path" for CNDIv2.
-It uses the GitHub CLI, but that isn't necessary.
+It uses the GitHub CLI for creating GitHub Actions Secrets, but that isn't necessary.

 1. Ensure you have the GitHub CLI
    [installed and configured](https://docs.github.com/en/github-cli/github-cli/quickstart)